d-rovito/GitWorkflowBasics/README.md

 David
 -
 -  Creating SSH key was a challenge because I had never set one up before.
 Once the key was created, the creation of the files and commiting was simplier.

+## Janeth

+-  I recieved errors when I tried to create my SSH key.
+I overcame the challenges that came with SSH key creation process by working with my teammates to resolve the issues since they already created their SSH keys before me.